Annemarie535257/Agriempower_model_trainning/README.md

 ### ✅ **Introduction**

 AgriEmpower Rwanda aims to improve loan access for women-led agricultural cooperatives in rural Rwanda.
 These women are vital to the farming sector but are often excluded from formal credit due to lack of documentation and digital access.
-The project uses machine learning and alternative data—like crop yields and airtime usage—to assess loan eligibility via a web platform, enabling remote, fairer loan applications.
+The project uses machine learning and alternative data—like age or credit score to assess loan eligibility.

 ---

 ### ❗ **Problem Statement**

 Rural women face systemic barriers to credit because traditional lending requires documents, collateral, and bank proximity.
-Existing ML credit tools are built for urban users with smartphones, excluding rural women.
 AgriEmpower offers a solution by using locally relevant data and an interpretable ML model to predict loan eligibility, promoting financial inclusion.

 ---